crust-firmware/crust/README.md

   load Crust by padding your ATF binary to 48KiB (64KiB for H6) and then concatenating Crust onto the end.

+Note: The default PMIC bus configuration for most H6 boards is not compatible with versions of Linux containing commit [`531fdbeedeb8`][531fdbeedeb8].
+To use Crust on those boards with those versions of Linux, you must explicitly select `CONFIG_I2C_PINS_NONE`.

 [atf-c335ad480d41]: https://github.com/ARM-Software/ARM-Trusted-Firmware/commits/c335ad480d41
 [atf-v2.3]: https://github.com/ARM-software/arm-trusted-firmware/releases/tag/v2.3
 [crust-atf]: https://github.com/crust-firmware/arm-trusted-firmware